greystate/Greystate-XSLT-Helpers/navigationhelper/README.md

 (Remember to put the `dist/_NavigationHelper.xslt` file in the xslt folder as well)

-Now, in your templates, you can just call the add the Navigation macro and choose the appropriate mode (you should use the mode names inside the squarebrackets above), e.g.:
+Now, in your templates, you can just add the **Navigation** macro and choose the appropriate mode (you should use the mode names inside the squarebrackets above), e.g.:

 ```html